 - Understanding emerging trends from a marketing campaign.

 - Real-time response to leads coming from website or social media.

 - Trigger email campaigns using machine learning algorithms and customer response history.

 - Connect all your marketing data and KPIs automatically to manage campaigns, trigger alerts and improve your marketing efficiency.

 - Leverage CRM and Machine Learning to enhance the Customer Service processes:

-- Determine the intent of the customer’s phone calls and the frequency they occur to improve customer satisfaction
+- Determine the intent of the customer’s phone calls and the frequency they occur to improve

 - Automatically escalate requests from different types of customers

 - Generate auto responses based on a question or issue type

 - Classify and route necessary calls to live agents to when need saving costs and increasing efficiency